Capital Asset Pricing Model with Size Factor and Normalizing by Volatility Index: Stochastic Portfolio Theory

 \begin{defn} We define the {\it standard normal market curve}

 for standard normal sample $\mathcal Z_1, \ldots, \mathcal Z_N$ and its ranked version $\mathcal Z_{(1)} \ge \ldots \ge \mathcal Z_{(N)}$. \end{defn}

-We study this curve in \textsc{Appendix}.
 The significance of Theorem~\ref{thm:normal-curve} is as follows.
 Assume we rank $\mathcal Z_{(1)} > \ldots > \mathcal Z_{(N)}$.
-An immiediate consequence of Theorem~\ref{thm:normal-curve} is that the (slightly modified) capital distribution curve $(\ln k, C_{(k)})$ for $k = 1, \ldots, N$ has almost the same shape as the standard normal market curve.
+An immediate consequence of Theorem~\ref{thm:normal-curve} is that the (slightly modified) capital distribution curve $(\ln k, C_{(k)})$ for $k = 1, \ldots, N$ has almost the same shape as the standard normal market curve.
 The only difference is a shift and change in slope, both random but independent of the standard normal market slope itself.
 Multiplication by $\mathcal S$ preserves ordering, since $\mathcal S > 0$.
 We plotted three simulations of such curve in \textsc{Figure}~\ref{fig:normal-curve}.
-The Python code for this simulation in \textsc{Figure}~\ref{fig:normal-curve} is available on \texttt{GitHub} repository \texttt{asarantsev/size-capm-vix}, file \texttt{standard-normal-curve.py}
+The Python code for this simulation in \textsc{Figure}~\ref{fig:normal-curve} is available on \texttt{GitHub} repository \texttt{asarantsev/size-capm-vix}, file \texttt{normal-sample-simulation.py} which reproduces the real-world shape of the curve.
+The changes in random constants $\mathcal M$ and $\mathcal S$ make this curve shift and change its slope.
+But they do not influence its overall shape.

-It reproduces the real-world shape of the curve, but up to constant but random change in shift and slope, governed by $\mathcal M$ and $\mathcal S$.
-This is why the difference in simulations in \textsc{Figure}~\ref{fig:sims} is greater than in \textsc{Figure}~\ref{fig:normal-curve}.
-Indeed, much of the difference between two windows in \textsc{Figure}~\ref{fig:sims} (for example, between the two curves with $b = -0.1$ and zero correlation) is accounted for by the difference in $\mathcal M$ and $\mathcal S$ from simulation to simulation.

-Changing the parameters of this model also affects the shape of the capital distribution curve, through the slope $\mathcal S$.
-This accounts for the differences within each window from \textsc{Figure}~\ref{fig:sims}.